aws-samples/amazon-gamelift-fleetiq-with-amazon-ecs/README.md

 ### Game Server Group

-The Amazon FleetIQ Game Server Group is created using a Launch Template.
+The Amazon GameLift FleetIQ Game Server Group is created using a Launch Template.
 The Launch Template uses the ECS AMI and User Data to register the instances to the ECS Cluster.
 This way the instances are available for Tasks once they are online.
 The Game Server Group is scaled based on the availability of game servers using Target Tracking.
 The default value is 75% utilized game servers as a target.
 Once new EC2 instances are launched, they will be populated by game server Tasks by the scaler Lambda function.

 See `CloudFormationResources/ecs-resources.yaml` to modify the minimum (default 2) and maximum (default 3) of instances in the Auto Scaling Group as well as the Target Tracking (default 75% utilized) and Instance type configuration (default c5.xlarge and m5.xlarge).
 We use "SPOT_PREFERRED" to prefer Spot instances and fail over to On-Demand Instances in case Spot Isntances are not viable for hosting game sessions.